-When you experience pain with your period, it can often be associated with the Prostaglandin 2 hormone-like substances.
+When you experience pain with your period, it can often be associated with the prostaglandin 2 hormone-like substances.
 These substances are found in different locations in the body and they perform a very important task with healing the body, including blood clotting and creating inflammation.
-These cells are however, in over-supply in our pelvic area and actually contribute to blood clotting and inflammation in the area.
-The Prostaglandin are released when we have our period, to stimulate the uterus to release the blood from the body.
+These cells are, however, in over-supply in our pelvic area and actually contribute to blood clotting and inflammation in the area.
+The prostaglandins are released when we have our period to stimulate the uterus to release the blood from the body.
 This is why you will feel their effects more strongly whenever you are bleeding.

-The lesions which form are often formed on related organs in the pelvic area.
-Each one of these organs has its own duties to perform.
+The lesions that form are often formed on related organs in the pelvic area.
+Each one of these organs has its own duty to perform.
 When these separate organs become inflamed or are not functioning as well, they too can become inflamed.
 A bladder infection or poor bladder function is a good example of this.
 Essentially, a bladder infection causes inflammation in the bladder.
-This additional pressure, enhances the pain of the lesions which are sitting on the outside of these organs.
-Women with Endometriosis often experience more severe pain with Constipation for this reason.
+This additional pressure enhances the pain of the lesions, which are sitting on the outside of these organs.
+Women with endometriosis often experience more severe pain with constipation for this reason.

 At that time of the month you may experience pain as you are bleeding more heavily.
-Once these large blood clots are removed you generally feel better from the initial pain.
-It is called Clot Colic.
-When you are passing clots of blood, the uterus goes into a spasm, much like labour pains, until the clot is through the cervix.
+Once these large blood clots are removed, you generally feel better from the initial pain.
+It is called clot colic.
+When you are passing clots of blood, the uterus goes into a spasm, much like labor pains, until the clot is through the cervix.
 It is incredibly painful.
 The only saving grace is knowing that the large clots are coming out and not staying inside your body.

-There are many different reasons for pain outside of this list but these are the main ones which are directly related to Endometriosis.
-A signal of pain is your body trying to tell you that something is not right.
-The same way you may get nauseous after eating a certain meal or get a headache after doing something.
+There are many different reasons for pain apart from this list but these are the main ones, which are directly related to endometriosis.
+A signal of pain is your body trying to tell you that something is not right, the same way you may get nauseous after eating a certain meal or get a headache after doing something.
 It is a warning of something that your body wants you to fix.
 Unfortunately, we don’t always know what it needs or how to treat it.

-It is a longer and slower process but looking back, I would’ve rather endured 1year or 2years of the holistic methods, than spending the last 15years going through 7 laparoscopies, 8 different hormonal treatments and endless hours of fun missed in my life!
+It is a longer and slower process but looking back, I would’ve rather endured one year or two years of the holistic methods than spending the last fifteen years going through seven laparoscopies, eight different hormonal treatments and endless hours of fun missed in my life!